 Glenn and I agree with this notion, but we wanted to extend our thinking to include the other side of the equation.
 Yes, what can MBAs learn from MFAs, but also, what can MFAs learn from MBAs?

 In our presentation “Through the Looking Glass: What Can Designers and Business Folks Learn from Each Other?
 An MFA for MBAs and an MBA for MFAs” we gave a list of key lessons learned from each of the degrees.
-It was interesting to see how many where in common or where similar to one another and just used different terminology.
+It was interesting to see how many were in common or were similar to one another and just used different terminology.
 In fact, we got into an interesting discussion with The Creative Coast group about how important degree-specific and/or discipline-specific language is to being understood and respected in a cross-disciplinary environment.
 Below is a summary of our “lessons learned.”

 Glenn’s MBA list included:

 - Fail early and often (or at least be ready to).